tobyfey/docassemble-lel/README.md

 ## Legal Elements Library Reinforces Thinking Like A Lawyer

 A valid criticism of docassemble is that there is a steep learning curve to using it, despite the excellent documentation and support.
 The "object-oriented" nature of the interviews can be complex and seem counter-intuitive.
+It can seem backwards becaust that's sort of what it is - docassemble makes you create your solution and then figures out what it needs to ask to get you there.

 There is also a steep learning curve to "thinking like a lawyer" - the first year of law school is often said to be dedicated to learning that skill alone.